damiano1996/DerinValencic/DeliveryFolder/README.md

-# Delivery Folder
+## Delivery Folder

-Inside this directory are stored the final commits, of the documents published, for the evaluation.
+Inside this directory are stored the documents for the final evaluation.